-- a) CAC: Champaign County Children's Advocacy Center. - b) CACI: Children's Advocacy Center of Illinois - c) Family Advocate: The Family Advocate of the CAC, Jenna Gilchrist, unless and until the Crisis Intervention Counselor has received written notice of a change in this position from the CAC Governing Board or the Executive Director. - d) CAC Building: 201 W. Kenyon Road, Champaign, Illinois, or such other building located within Champaign County, Illinois, as designated by the Executive Director of the CAC. - e) Contract Documents: This writing and the following additional documents, attached hereto and incorporated herein by reference. - 1) The CAC Protocol. - 2) Interagency Agreement #218003 between Children's Advocacy Centers of Illinois and Champaign County on behalf of the Champaign County Children's Advocacy Center. - f) County: Champaign County, Illinois, a body politic, organized as such under the laws of the State of Illinois. - g) Crisis Intervention Counselor: The individual Therapist named above who shall be primarily responsible for providing and coordinating Direct Services throughout the Crisis Intervention Period.
+- a) CAC: Champaign County Children's Advocacy Center. - b) CACI: Children's Advocacy Center of Illinois - c) Family Advocate: The Family Advocate of the CAC, Elizabeth Lebs, unless and until the Crisis Intervention Counselor has received written notice of a change in this position from the CAC Governing Board or the Executive Director. - d) CAC Building: 201 W. Kenyon Road, Champaign, Illinois, or such other building located within Champaign County, Illinois, as designated by the Executive Director of the CAC. - e) Contract Documents: This writing and the following additional documents, attached hereto and incorporated herein by reference. - 1) The CAC Protocol. - 2) The FY2025 Grant contracts between Children's Advocacy Centers of Illinois Victims of Crimes Act grant, United Way Child Well-Being Grant, Champaign County Mental Health Board Grant, and Champaign County on behalf of the Champaign County Children's Advocacy Center. - f) County: Champaign County, Illinois, a body politic, organized as such under the laws of the State of Illinois. - g) Crisis Intervention Counselors: The individual Therapists at the entity named on attachment A who shall be primarily responsible for providing and coordinating Direct Services throughout the Crisis Intervention Period.

-- h) Crisis Intervention Services: Activities or services provided to a person who is experiencing a mental health crisis which are designed to interrupt a crisis experience including assessment, brief supportive therapy or counseling and referral and linkage to appropriate community services to avoid more restrictive levels of treatment, with the goal of symptom reduction, stabilization and restoration to a previous level of functioning. - i) Crisis Intervention Trauma-Focused Assessment: An evidence supported, trauma-focused assessment of the immediate needs of the Victim and Non-Offending Family Members.
-A Crisis Intervention Trauma-Focused Assessment shall include, but not be limited to, the following: - 1) A face-to-face meeting with the child (telehealth meetings are permissible during COVID-19 pandemic); - 2) A face-to-face meeting with the child's Non-Offending Caregiver (telehealth meetings are permissible during COVID-19 pandemic); - 3) A trauma specific assessment of the depth and severity of the crisis, including traumatic events and the abuse-related trauma symptoms; - 4) An assessment of the mental and emotional wellness of the child, use of standardized assessment measures initially to inform treatment, and periodically to assess progress and outcome; - 5) An assessment of the mental and emotional wellness of the child's Non-Offending Caregiver; - 6) Individualized, evidence-supported treatment appropriate for the child client and other non-offending family members - 7) A preliminary assessment of the need for community mental health services and recommendations for service delivery; - 8) Referral and linkage to appropriate community-based service providers. - j.
+- h) Crisis Intervention Services: Activities or services provided to a person who is experiencing a mental health crisis which are designed to interrupt a crisis experience including assessment, brief supportive therapy or counseling and referral and linkage to appropriate community services to avoid more restrictive levels of treatment, with the goal of symptom reduction, stabilization, and restoration to a previous level of functioning. - i) Crisis Intervention Trauma-Focused Assessment: Evidence supported, trauma-focused assessment of the immediate needs of the Victim and Non-Offending Family Members.
+A Crisis Intervention Trauma-Focused Assessment shall include, but not be limited to, the following: - 1) A face-to-face meeting with the child (telehealth meetings are permissible during extenuating circumstances); - 2) A face-to-face meeting with the child's Non-Offending Caregiver (telehealth meetings are permissible during extenuating circumstances); - 3) A trauma specific assessment of the depth and severity of the crisis, including traumatic events and the abuse-related trauma symptoms; - 4) An assessment of the mental and emotional wellness of the child, use of standardized assessment measures initially to inform treatment, and periodically to assess progress and outcome; - 5) An assessment of the mental and emotional wellness of the child's Non-Offending Caregiver; - 6) Individualized, evidence-supported treatment appropriate for the child client and other non-offending family members - 7) A preliminary assessment of the need for community mental health services and recommendations for service delivery; - 8) Referral and linkage to appropriate community-based service providers. - j.
 Crisis Intervention Period: The period after a report of abuse in which a Victim and/or their Non-Offending Family Members will receive Crisis Intervention Services to minimize the severity of the crisis, and to provide for linkage to long-term treatment, intervention, or other services in a manner consistent with the Direct Services Goals. - k.
 Cultural Competency: The capacity to function in more than one culture, requiring the ability to appreciate, understand and interact with members of diverse populations within the local community. - 1.
 Direct Services: The following services, except Excluded Services, as defined herein: